kb1dds/pysheaf/docs/index.rst

 Sheaves are managed by subclassing from :py:class:`CellComplex`, which is a little awkward as :py:class:`SheafCell` is subclassed from :py:class:`Cell`, etc.  However, the idea is that everything that can be done to the base space of a sheaf is inherited from its underlying :py:class:`CellComplex` structure.

-Sections of sheaves have their own :py:class:`Section` class.
-Truly, the data structure does not self-check for consistency, so really they are more of an "assignment" or "serration" than a section.
-However, they do know how to extend themselves.
+Assignments of sheaves have their own :py:class:`Assignment` class.
+This data structure does not self-check for consistency, so it is properly an "assignment" or "serration".  :py:class:`Assignment` instances know how to extend themselves consistent with a :py:class:`Sheaf`.

 .. toctree::
    :maxdepth: 2